Quantum-Optics-LKB/RigolInterface/README.md

 # RigolInterface
-Python interface for Rigol scopes
+Python interface for Rigol scopes.
+USB or TCPIP or anything.
-For now USB, but should be very easy to convert to LAN or anything else.